Fort Custer Recreation Area: Facilities and activities

 Fort Custer is a popular destination for hunting, mountain biking, camping, horseback riding, hiking, fishing, and dog mushing.
-The park has developed a set of trails covering the majority of the area, designed for mountain biking / hiking and a separate trail system for horseback riding.
-They surround each of the lakes: Eagle, Whitford, Lawler and Jackson.
-The trails also connect to a camping area adjacent to Jackson Hole.
-In October 2008, a disc golf course in the Eagle Lake area was completed (it is no longer there).
-Fort Custer Recreation Area has a campground with 219 lots.
-There is a camp office and small store.
-Firewood, ice, and some other convenience items can be purchased.
-Two of those lots are mini cabins.
-The lots vary in size, some big enough for a tent, picnic table and fire ring, while some lots can accommodate up to a 50-foot RV.
+The park has developed a set of trails for mountain biking, mushing, and hiking and a separate trail system for horseback riding and hiking.
+The trails surround each of the lakes: Eagle, Whitford, and Jackson Hole.
+Fort Custer Recreation Area also has a campground with 219 sites.
+Two of those sites are mini cabins.
+There is a camp office and small store where firewood, ice, and other convenience items may be purchased.
+The campsites vary in size; some are big enough for a tent, while a few can accommodate up to a 45-foot RV.
+All campsites have a fire ring and picnic table.